lanl/LaGriT/docs/pages/github_pages_example.md

 ------------------------------------

-In an effort to maintain consistency across the GitHub Pages implementation of LaGriT documentation, this document is a style guide (draft).
-Its use should be applied across all commands.
-See [the ADDMESH page](docs/commands/ADDMESH.md) for an example of it applied.
+In an effort to maintain consistency across the GitHub Pages implementation of LaGriT documentation, this document is a style guide for readers and developers.

 This page uses HTML to format box sections to show raw text and the resulting format.
 Use